Ken Weeks: Biography

 Weeks was born on 5 October 1913 at his grandparents' house, located on Dovedale Street in Grafton, New South Wales, near the banks of the Clarence River.
-He was the first of five children born to Darcy Edwin Weeks and Dorothy Forster (nee Loxton).
+He was the first of five children born to Darcy Edwin Weeks (1887–1965) and Dorothy Forster (née Loxton; 1886–1970).
 As a child, his family moved to a riverside farm located in Swan Creek and he later attended Grafton High School.
 After leaving school he worked for the Model Homes Company that did road constructing work.
 He followed that up with operating a service station in Brisbane, and in partnership with Charles Alvey in Grafton operated a car dealership.
-In 1941, at the start of World War II, Weeks married Jean McPhee (1911–1986) and they had two sons.
+In 1941 during World War II, Weeks married Jean McPhee (1911–1986) and they had two sons.

 During World War II, Weeks applied to join the Royal Australian Air Force, but was rejected for medical reasons.
-After the war he set up a radio and electrical sales and repair business which he operated for several years before later replacing it with a milk bar.
-Weeks's occupations also included airfield construction (during the war), truck driver, petrol station operator, and employee at the Grafton Match Factory.
+He subsequently worked in airfield construction during the war.
+After the war he set up a radio, electrical sales, and repair business which he operated for several years before later replacing it with a milk bar.
+Weeks's occupations also included being a truck driver, petrol station operator, and employee at the Grafton Match Factory.

 Weeks's wife died in 1986 after 45 years of marriage.
 He then lived independently until the age of 104.
 Shortly before turning 105, he moved to a nursing home in Grafton.

 He currently lives in Clarence Valley, New South Wales.

 Longevity

-Following the death of 110-year-old Frank Mawer on 17 September 2022, Weeks became the oldest known living man in Australia at almost 109.
+Following the death of 110-year-old Frank Mawer on 17 September 2022, Weeks became the oldest-known living man in Australia at almost 109.

-Weeks is a fan of Heinz Baked Beans; therefore, on his 110th birthday, Heinz commemorated special cans of beans for him.
+Weeks is a fan of Heinz Baked Beans.
+On his 110th birthday, Heinz commemorated special cans of beans for him.

-Following the death of 111-year-old Olga Abate on 5 June 2024, he became the oldest known living person in Australia.
+Following the death of 111-year-old Olga Abate on 5 June 2024, he became the oldest-known living person in Australia.

 In October 2025, he celebrated his 112th birthday, making him the first Australian man to reach this age.

+On 27 May 2026, following the death of 112-year-old Ilie Ciocan of Romania, he became the second-oldest living man in the world, as well as the last surviving verified man born in 1913.